 - Design & Tender Documentation: The Main Design has been prepared for the Project. - Environmental Permitting: The E&S effects of the Projects were assessed in an EIA produced in 2006 which covered the longer Corridor from Doboj South to Svilaj.
 They were assessed again in a separate EIA, which was approved in 2011.
 At the request of RSM, the environmental consent was updated in 2014, and a comprehensive Ecological Permit issued under the updated legislation, by the Ministry of Physical and Spatial Planning.
-The requirements of this Permit are passed to the Contractors in the Employers' Requirements, which will also contain any requirements of EBRD. - Land Acquisition: The Project requires the acquisition of land and assets resulting in physical and economic displacement, including some effect on local access.
-The land acquisition process is underway, led by the State Attorney's office and in line with the Expropriation Law and public interest. - Construction Schedule & Workforce: RSM currently intend to commence construction in early 2018, with construction completed by 2021.
-Up to 500 workers are predicted to be employed for construction on the Project at its peak.
+The requirements of this Permit are passed to the Contractors in the Employers' Requirements, which will also contain any requirements of EBRD. - Land Acquisition: The Project requires the acquisition of land and assets resulting in economic and some physical displacement.
+Public Interest had not been announced for the Project at the time of writing but is anticipated by RSM.
+No land or asset surveys have been undertaken and no land or assets have been acquired / expropriated to date.
+The land acquisition process will be led by the State Attorney's office and in line with the Expropriation Law and public interest. - Construction Schedule & Workforce: RSM currently intend to commence construction in the last quarter of 2019, with construction completed by the end of 2022.
+Between 500 1000 workers are predicted to be employed for construction on the Project at its peak.